Age Group:

 Event Details

-In past years we read books focused on reparations and equity in education.
-This year, we are reading Black Folk: the Roots of the Black Working Class by Dr. Blair LM Kelley.
-We will focus our conversations on the history of labor, centering the experiences of local Black laborers and labor organizers.
+Join us for our annual Community History Book Club - a community conversation and workshop series.
+This year, we are reading Black Folk: The Roots of the Black Working Class by Dr. Blair LM Kelley.
+Alongside Dr. Kelley, we will focus our conversations on the history of labor, centering the experiences of local Black laborers and labor organizers.
 Our goal is to listen and learn together about how we can learn from the past and from our fellow community members to create a better future.

 Over the course of four weeks, we will bring together community members, scholars, educators, artists, and policymakers to listen and learn from each other.